 AI Just Outperformed Periodontists (But That's Not the Real Story)

-A major study shows AI surpassing specialists in detecting periodontitis.
+Ali Vatan A major study shows AI surpassing specialists in detecting periodontitis.
 But detection was never the real problem.

 Detection was never the bottleneck

+The problem is what happens after detection.
 Periodontal disease affects over one billion people globally, according to the WHO.
 Teeth with advanced periodontitis are lost not because we fail to diagnose, but because monitoring is inconsistent, patient compliance is unreliable, and managing a chronic inflammatory condition over years is exhausting for everyone involved.
-The patient doesn’t floss.
-They miss their maintenance appointments.
-The disease progresses.
-We’ve all seen it.
+The patient doesn’t floss, they miss their maintenance appointments, the disease progresses.
+I’ve seen it more times than I can count.

-Where AI genuinely helps: consistency
+Where AI does help: consistency

 More detection means more referrals, not fewer

+If AI diagnoses periodontitis better than specialists, and GDPs already treat the majority of periodontal disease, what’s left for the periodontist?
 The answer is actually reassuring.
 If AI catches more cases at an earlier stage, that means more referrals, not fewer.
 Complex surgical cases, regenerative procedures, management of patients with systemic comorbidities: none of that gets replaced by an algorithm reading radiographs.

 AI can think faster than us.
 It analyses more data, stores more information, and performs pattern recognition at a scale no human brain can match.
 This study is one data point in a much larger trend: AI outperforming radiologists, dermatologists, pathologists, and now periodontists.
-The next wave, I believe, will be robotics.
-Perceptive has already completed the first fully automated dental procedure on a human.
+The next wave, I believe, will be robotics, and Perceptive has already completed the first fully automated dental procedure on a human.
 The trajectory is clear.

-AI can diagnose periodontitis better than a specialist.
-Fine.
-But it cannot look a patient in the eye and help them understand why their oral health matters, why they need to change their habits, why showing up for that maintenance appointment could save their teeth.
-That’s our job, and it always will be.
+So where does that leave the human clinician?
+It leaves us doing what machines cannot.
+Building relationships, earning trust, sitting with a nervous patient and explaining why they need treatment, holding the hand of someone who hasn’t seen a dentist in ten years because they’re terrified.
+AI can diagnose periodontitis better than a specialist, fine, but it cannot look a patient in the eye and help them understand why their oral health matters, why they need to change their habits, why showing up for that maintenance appointment could save their teeth.
+That’s our job, and I don’t see that changing.

 What I take from this

+The HC-Net+ research is good science, demonstrating that AI has reached diagnostic capability matching and exceeding specialist performance in a specific, well-defined task.
 But periodontitis is a chronic disease.
-Diagnosing it is step one.
-Managing it over years, through setbacks, through patient non-compliance, through the realities of how people actually live: that’s the hard part.
+Diagnosing it is step one, and managing it over years, through setbacks, through patient non-compliance, through the realities of how people actually live: that’s the hard part.
 Until AI can solve the human element, we’ll still be needed.

 References